-Many people think it's easy to be a franchisee, especially when it comes to marketing.
+Many people think it's easy being a franchisee, especially when it comes to marketing.
 After all, you have a large and successful brand behind you that has already arranged everything in terms of marketing: a strong national corporate identity, national marketing campaigns and so on.
 But anyone who thinks that te franchisee can sit back and rely on the marketing strategy of the head office is wrong: in a competitive market it is very important for franchisees to be active in marketing.
 How do you get the most out of your marketing budget?
-We explain everything about franchise marketing and give you some tips for a successful franchise marketing plan.
+We explain everything about franchise marketing and give you some tips for a successful franchise marketing strategy.

 The marketing fund: national vs local

 First things first; what about that marketing budget?
 The marketing budget of franchise formulas often consists of two funds: the national marketing fund and the local marketing budget.
 The national marketing fund consists of a payment from all local franchisees, also known as the advertising contribution.
 This is spent by the franchisor on, among other things, national marketing campaigns.
-The local marketing budget is the amount that the franchisee invests in the marketing of his or her own branche.
+The local marketing budget is the amount that the franchisee invests in the marketing of their own branche.

 1. Make clear agreements